joaquinn3/ExpenseTracker/README.md

 # Expense Tracker - ASP.NET CORE (net 8.0)

 Web application for personal finances control.
-Allows user to track his balance, monthly incomes, monthly expenses, create, edit and delete categories, and register new transactions with its associated category.
+Allows user to track his balance, monthly incomes, monthly expenses, create, edit and delete categories, and register new transactions with it's associated category.

 # Features

-Balance: User will be able to see his actual balance.
+Balance: user will be able to see his actual balance.

-Monthly income: Shows a summary of incomes for the last 30 days.
+Monthly income: shows a summary of incomes for the last 30 days.

-Monthly expenses: Shows a summary of expenses for the last 30 days.
+Monthly expenses: shows a summary of expenses for the last 30 days.

-Expenses by category: Visual representation through progress bars displaying the percentage and total amount of expenditure for each category.
+Expenses by category: visual representation through progress bars displaying the percentage and total amount of expenditure for each category.